 After an upbeat first act, the latter half is surprisingly dark, reminding us that Okja is a film you can’t predict.
 It goes from a sunny mountain setting to bloody scenes, all while hitting you right in the feels.
 All these varied tones might not work for everyone, but it’ll make you pause and take a look at our conception of animals.

 Inconsistent, yet always entertaining: Okja is the funniest, weirdest film Netflix has ever made.
-Whatever you make of it, it’s likely to be one of the most unique films you’ll see this year.
+Whatever you make of it, it’ll be one of the most unique films you’ll see this year.
 4 out of 5 stars.

 Check out the trailer below!